-The Scottish Doula Network (SDN) was originally founded in 2001 by experienced childbirth companion, Lesley Ann Patrick, as an informal peer support group for the handful of women undertaking her doula preparation course at that time.
-As an early Doula UK member and committed gentle birth supporter, Lesley mindfully laid the foundations for the way doulas work in Scotland today.
+The Scottish Doula Network (SDN) was originally founded in 2001 by experienced childbirth companion, Lesley Ann Patrick, as an informal peer support group for the handful of women undertaking her doula preparation course.
+As a committed gentle birth supporter, Lesley mindfully laid the foundations for the way doulas work in Scotland today.
 It was with her blessings therefore, that ex-midwife, educator and then new doula Adela Stockton of Birth Consultancy Services took over the Scottish doula ‘training’ programme in 2003.

 For further information about the Scottish Doula Network and doulas working in Scotland, contact us.